 Lastly, take into evaluation a SWOT analysis to consider their strengths, weaknesses, opportunities, and threats.
 This will help you with the broader “big picture” version of their company.

-Price evaluation and price management can feel like foreign concepts if you’re not used to evaluating companies and figures in that manner, but it is so critical to the success of a business.
-Often, businesses will fail because they are so focused on only looking at their own problems and benefits that they forget to look around.
-You can learn so much from just observing the company in direct competition with you.
-By understanding this company, you can avoid common mistakes, miss missteps that they made, and improve the overall quality of that sector of the market.
+Price evaluation and management can feel like foreign concepts if you’re not used to evaluating companies and figures in that manner.
+However, it is so critical to the success of a business.
+Businesses often fail because they are so focused on only looking at their problems and benefits that they forget to look around.
+You can learn much from observing the company in direct competition with you.
+By understanding this company, you can avoid common mistakes, miss missteps that they made, and improve the overall quality of that market sector.

-Competitive pricing analysis is the next step in the competitive edge of your business, and there are so many reasons to spend the time and output on it; all you have to do is take an honest look at how your business stacks up to the competition and adjust accordingly.pricing strategies
+Competitive pricing analysis is the next step in your business’s competitive edge.
+There are so many reasons to spend the time and output on it, and all you have to do is take an honest look at how your business stacks up to the competition and adjust accordingly.